 Canned beans are cooked to a point, canned, and cooked in the can at high temperature.
 Canned beans are high in sodium, except for some brands.

 In Indian cooking, dal may refer to small pulses: lentils, urad beans, mung beans, and pigeon peas.
-It may include and to split chickpeas.
-A recipe may include other pulses; the term covers many pulses.
+It may include split dark chickpeas and whole chickpeas, white or dark.
+The term covers many pulses.
 This Indian cooking site explains and has images.
-I like Anupy Singla’s books (I am not sure what whethet her Internet ingredient store is the most economical way of getting ingredients).
-She explains the terms for whole, split and skin or skinless legumes.
+I like Anupy Singla’s books.
+She explains the terms for whole, split and skin or skinless legumes, which I have summarized:

 |Brown lentil||whole||masoor dal||genus Lens||Indian lentils are small;

 American lentils are larger

 |split brown||masoor dal duhli||genus Lens|

 |whole||sabut moong dal||Vigna mungo;|

 South Asian peas;